 How to Recognize Dengue Fever

-actually four different but related viruses that cause dengue fever, but the
+There are actually four different but related viruses that cause dengue fever, but the symptoms are similar.

 Sometimes, the orthopedic symptoms are so painful that Dengue has been called “Breakbone Fever”.
 Thankfully, most resolve their symptoms in one to two weeks and are immune to the virus (at least the specific strain they contracted; remember, there are four).
 If someone with a history of Dengue fever gets sick again, it is likely with a different strain.
 Second Dengue infections tend to be worse than the first.